milankinen/ffux/README.md

 const Filter  = Filter("")  // another store
 ```

-Once you've created the store instances you can use the to form your application
+Once you've created the store instances you can use them to form your application
 **state model**.
 State model is just a flat JavaScript object containing store
 instances as values. *This state model should reflect your (initial) state*